hintjens/zmq-rainbow/README.md

 * The Store binds the 'backend router' socket to all TCP/IP interfaces on port 30002, i.e. the endpoint "tcp://*:30002".

-* The Store receives messages from the 'frontend' and sends them to the 'backend router' clients matching their channel specification.
+* The Store receives messages from the 'frontend' and sends them to the 'backend router' clients.

+* When a client connects to the 'backend router' socket the client will send a string containing the name of the channel it wishes to subscribe to messages from as the first message.
+If this is empty the client will recieve messages from all channels.

 ## Message format